Join Me On A Scenic 16-mile Hike in Big Pine Lakes

 And with that, I had seen all seven lakes in one day!!
 Though it didn’t feel like the most gracious hike I have ever done, and it was far from being over, I was already proud of myself.

 Shortly after leaving Lake Four, the trail became a calf-deep creek.
-It was 7 pm by that time, the sun was gone, it was getting chilly, and I had to walk through that, so I knew it meant I would have wet feet all the way back down.
+It was 7 pm, the sun was gone, it was getting chilly, and I had to walk through that, so I knew it meant I would have wet feet all the way back down.
 I was surprised to see two fish swimming in front of me as I stepped in the water, but the frigid water actually gave my legs a much-needed recharge.
 I felt so refreshed and had a new lease on life after these few steps in that water section.
 It was so refreshing, energizing, and just what I needed actually, to have enough energy to make my way all the way back down to camp.

 Soon I arrived at Black Lake around 7.10 pm.
 That lake is definitely not a glacier lake either given its color, but it was very serene and scenic at dusk, surrounded by trees and mountains, and to me, it was a bonus lake!
 I would come back and camp by that lake if the opportunity comes up.